Places

 Facts:

-1. Queen Victoria frequently visited Gosport having her own private railway station at Victoria Quay en-route to Osborne House on the Isle of Wight.
-Queen Victoria is said to prefer Gosport to avoid Portsmouth apparently being treated disrespectfully by ‘Ladies’ in Portsmouth.
+1. Queen Victoria frequently visited Gosport having her own private railway station at Victoria Quay on route to Osborne House on the Isle of Wight.
+Queen Victoria is said to have preferred Gosport to avoid Portsmouth, where she was reportedly treated disrespectfully by ladies in Portsmouth.

 2. The site includes a plaque marking her railway station.

-3. The café serves traditional cream teas, a nod to Victorian tastes.
+3. The T by the Sea café serves traditional cream teas, a nod to Victorian tastes.

 4. Queen Victoria’s railway lines can still be seen nearby with a railway tunnel especially permitted by The War Dept, constructed through the Gosport Ramparts, the fortifications can still be seen today in adjacent Weevil Lane.